turingschool/backend-curriculum-site/module1/lessons/mixins.md

 Instances of either class should be able to turn the AC on (`Chilly air coming your way!`) or off (`Temp is fine in here.`).

 ## Summary
+* What is a module?
+How is it different than a class?
+* How do you use a module?
+* Why would you use a module vs class inheritance?

 ## Additional Reading